romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can you authenticate to GitHub Packages to publish a package?
+Q: How can you authenticate to GitHub Packages to publish a package?
 <details><summary>Show the answer</summary><p>

 - **By embedding a Personal Access Token (PAT) with the appropriate permissions in your configuration**